MalasadaTech/masq-monitor/README.md

 - Defangs IOCs (URLs and domains) in reports for safer sharing
 - Customizable report username
 - Branded footer with project links
+- API keys stored in separate file for easier team sharing of monitoring configurations

 ## Example Monitoring Techniques